Shock Treatment: Production

-Starting in the mid 2000s director Benji Sperring, a fan of the film, pursued Richard O'Brien for nearly a decade trying to acquire the rights to produce a stage adaptation.
+For nearly a decade beginning in the mid-2000s, director Benji Sperring, a fan of the film, attempted to convince Richard O'Brien to give him the rights to produce a stage adaptation of Shock Treatment.
 O'Brien finally relented and gave his consent, stipulating that it had to be staged in a very small, intimate venue, as the original The Rocky Horror Show had been.
 On this proviso, the show wound up at the King's Head Theatre in Islington, London, where artistic director Adam Spreadbury-Maher made the suggestion that Tom Crowley adapt the script.
 Crowley had never seen the film, and read the screenplay first to prepare for his interview.
 He was initially apprehensive about the project, but Sperring's vision was so concise that he agreed.
-It was reported that O'Brien adapted and produced the show, but he remained fairly hands-off.
-O'Brien, co-composer Richard Hartley and Sperring agreed on the story's direction prior to scripting, and they consulted primarily through email during the rest of the production process.
+It was reported that O'Brien adapted and produced the show, but otherwise remained fairly hands-off.
+O'Brien, co-composer Richard Hartley, and Sperring agreed on the story's direction prior to scripting, and they consulted primarily through email during the rest of the production process.

 Sperring and Crowley reworked the story, eliminating most of the supporting and peripheral characters.
 "A big point of inspiration for me came from the screenplay that became Shock Treatment, The Brad and Janet Show," commented Crowley, "wherein the major factor in Brad and Janet's marital difficulties was that Janet had just been promoted at the local TV studio and Brad had just lost his job."

 "The biggest shock is that in the original movie, there isn't any shock treatment," Sperring remarked.
 "They don't really explore that, so we've put that back in."

 The production premiered at the King's Head theatre in Islington, London in the United Kingdom in the spring of 2015.